bradwestness/bradwestness.github.io/_posts/2015-05-29-the-incredibles-isnt-randian.md

-You can have a character bring up an idea (even the protagonist) in a work of fiction without that idea necessarily being the moral of the film.
+You can have a character bring up an idea (even the protagonist) in a work of fiction without that idea necessarily being the moral of the thing.
 That should be obvious, but it's something the people who want to frame Bird's work as some kind of insidious fascist rhetoric can't seem to grasp.